 - Over 1400 stars on the resume CLI

 - 97 issues created for the specification, 52 closed

 - Built a modular theme system leveraging NPM for version management

 resume.jsonwith a GUI, coming in the next few days(screenshot)

 - Multiple HR related services are looking at supporting and potentially sponsoring the JSON resume project

-An obligitory thank you to everybody who has participated up to this point.
-And a very special thanks to Mattias Erming who has put a lot of hard work into developing and brain storming the future of JSON resume.
+An obligatory thank you to everybody who has participated up to this point.
+And a very special thanks to Mattias Erming who has put a lot of hard work into developing and brainstorming the future of JSON resume.

 Where are we heading?

 After long discussions about the specification in the GitHub issues, we have come to settle on a few points.